AnthonyFermin/Chip-Chop/projectproposal.md

 ### Problem:
 ---
-The problem that our app is aiming to tackle is the unfilled desire of users (especially of those in cities who are young working professionals or students in their 20-30's who do not live with family) who are looking for a convenient way to enjoy an authentically prepared and home-cooked meal.
-It would also provide a money-making opportunity for those who are stay-at-home parents with kids, or immigrants who don't have the necessary skills to obtain regular jobs, but have a love for cooking food of their culture or any culture for matter!
+The problem that our app is aiming to tackle is the unfilled desire of users(Millennials) who are looking for a convenient way to enjoy an authentically prepared and home-cooked meal.
+This app will also serve as a MarketPlace startup for independent contractors that would like to sell their home-cooked goods to people in their communities.

 ### Solution:
 ---
 Our mobile app aims to create a platform that connects the 'users' with 'chefs' in their local community/neighborhood to deliver or pick-up authentic home-cooked meals!
 By doing so, this would also allow people to create real social connections with members of their local community, and familiarize/befriend those who live in their local area whom they might not have the chance of ever meeting in a vast city, such as NYC.
+People would have the ability to buy from and cook for people in their community and be given the opportunity to bond over that experience and/or the dishes they love.
+Repeat customers could form real connections with their cooks.